joostdecock/site/nuxt/content/en/docs/patterns/theodore/index.md

 Take the fly shield/fly piece that you assembled in step 16 & 17, and place it with the fabric facing downward, and the lining upward.

-Flip aside the top lining layer, and align the slightly curved edge of the fabric (where it is not sewn to the linign) with the edge of the fabric of your front piece.
+Flip aside the top lining layer, and align the slightly curved edge of the fabric (where it is not sewn to the lining) with the edge of the fabric of your front piece.

 > For clarity, what side of the fly shield that should be facing up is shown in the top part of the illustration, at a smaller scale.

-Pin this layer in place place with a few pins perpendicular to your zip (as shown in red).
+Pin this layer in place with a few pins perpendicular to your zip (as shown in red).
 Make sure you catch all layers underneath, including the zip.
 This way, you can remove your pins from the step before (shown in green) when done.

 > If you're comfortable holding all this in place, you can let the lining fall back and pin everything together as shown in the next step.
 That's somewhat faster, but more prone to errors as things can shift around easier.